fifth-postulate/postscript-whisperer/workshop/guide/src/tool/control.md

 We will go through a few control flow operators, but don't hesitate tho look for more in the [reference][book:reference].

 ## if
-The `if` operator takes as its two operands a boolean, which can be obtained with various operands like `eq`, `and`, `not` etcetera, and a procedure.
+The `if` operator takes as its two operands a boolean, which can be obtained with various operands like `eq`, `and`, `not` etc, and a procedure.

 It will execute the procedure only if the boolean is `true`.